robwschlegel/heatwave3/README.md

 [![Codecov test coverage](https://codecov.io/gh/robwschlegel/heatwave3/branch/main/graph/badge.svg)](https://app.codecov.io/gh/robwschlegel/heatwave3?branch=main)
 <!-- badges: end -->

-The goal of heatwave3 is to ...
+Welcome to heatwave3.
+The goal of this package is to improve on the serial application of the Hobday et al. 2016, 2018 marine heatwave (MHW) definition on time series data.
+Traditionally we have had to detect MHW within one time series at a time.
+For large gridded datasets

 ## Installation